An Imperial Palace free event in Autumn

 There are also many plain-clothed police at the event.
 You’ll see them looking into the crowd.
 I think they are looking for undesirables.
 The assassination of Prime Minister Abe was a hard lesson for Japan.
 They don’t want anything to happen at the palace.

 This Imperial Palace free event has huge crowds on weekends and public holidays.
-With extra people attending, getting through security at the entrance takes longer.
-Once inside, the crowd moves at a snail’s pace.
+Getting through security at the entrance takes longer with many people.
+Once inside, the crowd moves slowly.
 Maybe those police announcements are necessary!

 Conclusion